Atrocities in the Congo Free State: Investigation and international awareness

 Eventually, growing scrutiny of Leopold's regime led to a popular campaign movement, centred in the United Kingdom and the United States, to force Leopold to renounce his ownership of the Congo.
 In many cases, the campaigns based their information on reports from British and Swedish missionaries working in the Congo.

 The first international protest occurred in 1890 when George Washington Williams, an American, published an open letter to Leopold about abuses he had witnessed.
 In a letter to the United States Secretary of State, he described conditions in the Congo as "crimes against humanity", thus coining the phrase, which would later become key language in international law.
 Public interest in the abuses in the Congo Free State grew sharply from 1895, when the Stokes Affair and reports of mutilations reached the European and American public which began to discuss the "Congo Question".
 To appease public opinion, Leopold instigated a Commission for the Protection of Natives (Commission pour la Protection des Indigènes), composed of foreign missionaries, but made few serious efforts at substantive reform.

 In the United Kingdom, the campaign was led by the activist and pamphleteer E. D. Morel after 1900, whose book Red Rubber (1906) reached a mass audience.
 Notable members of the campaign included the novelists Mark Twain, Joseph Conrad and Arthur Conan Doyle as well as Belgian socialists such as Emile Vandervelde.
 In May 1903 a debate in the British House of Commons led to the passing of a resolution in condemnation of the Congo Free State.
-A few days later the British consul in the town of Boma, Roger Casement, began touring the Congo to investigate the true extent of the abuses.
+Soon after, the British consul in the town of Boma, Roger Casement, began touring the Congo to investigate the true extent of the abuses.
 He delivered his report in December, and a revised version was forwarded to the Free State authorities in February 1904.